 The solution: the Workplace Psychological Safety Act

 - There is no current law that protects workers from workplace psychological abuse.
 Unless you’re a member of a protected class (sex, race, age, etc.) under the Title VII of the Civil Rights Act — and can prove the abuse is from your protected class membership — you don’t have rights to psychological safety at work under law.
 Intentional Infliction of Emotional Distress (IIED) law requires victims to not only prove the abuser’s intent but also to show severe emotional distress, a near impossible threshold to prove.

 - Proving intent doesn’t work with anti-discrimination law — and it won’t work with mistreatment in general.
 Anti-discrimination law used to work when it focused on impact.
 The courts’ shift in the 1980s to a focus on intent has rendered anti-discrimination law nearly useless.
 It’s no secret it’s an epic failure.
 The WPSA does not require victims to prove their abuser’s intent, so it would strengthen protections for women and non-white workers, workers with disabilities, and workers in the LGBT community who can prove discriminatory impact but not intent.

 - Workplace psychological abuse is an individual problem and an organizational one.
 Courts treat anti-discrimination law, which psychological abuse overlaps with, as an individual problem.
 But it’s a systemic problem often rooted in negative stereotypes and threats to power and control.
-The WPSA focuses on both individual recourse AND collective recourse to address the problem at the root: with employers.
-Employers control the work environment.
+The WPSA focuses on both individual recourse AND collective recourse to address the problem at the root: Employers control the work environment.

 - Oftentimes, employers don’t enforce their own policies or practice what they preach around training — and even retaliate against those who report abuse.
 There is no law stating employers have to follow their own policies.
 Tennessee passed a bill incentivizing workplace anti-abuse policies, and California passed a training-only bill.
 Neither are effective.
 Policy and training laws don’t work.
-In addition, workers compensation laws don’t recognize hostile work environments or psychological injury.
+In addition, workers compensation laws don’t recognize toxic work environments or psychological injury.
 They are employer-controlled and require employees to waive their right to sue.
-Employers know there are loopholes in the law.
-The bill will fill those loopholes.
+Employers know there are loopholes in the law and misuse those loopholes to employee detriment.